wikimedia/mediawiki-services-wikispeech-pronlex/install/standalone/README.md

 Below are instructions on how to set up the lexicon server for standalone use.
 For developer setup, see DEVELOPER.md.

-WORK IN PROGRESS, THE INSTRUCTIONS BELOW ARE *NOT* CORRECT

 ## I. Preparation steps

 1. Prerequisites